Life Insurance After a Divorce: Everything You Need to Know

 Removing Your Ex-Spouse From Your Life Insurance Policy

-You may be able to remove your ex-spouse as a beneficiary of your life insurance policy.
-It depends on the court-ordered divorce agreement's terms and conditions.
-For example, you may want a requirement for both spouses to keep life insurance on the ex-spouse so they can care for minor children in the event of one parent's death.
+You can remove your ex-spouse as a beneficiary of your life insurance policy, but it depends on the terms of your divorce agreement.
+For example, a divorce decree may require both spouses to keep life insurance for the ex-spouse to care for minor children in case of a parent's death.

-Whether you can remove an ex-spouse as a beneficiary depends on the type of beneficiary they are.
-You can change a revocable beneficiary without getting permission or consent from the existing beneficiary.
-For example, you might name a parent or sibling as beneficiary while single but change it to your spouse or child after you get married.
+Whether you can remove your ex-spouse as a beneficiary depends on the type of beneficiary.
+You can change a revocable beneficiary without the beneficiary's consent.
+For example, you might name a parent or sibling as a beneficiary while single, then change it to your spouse or child after marriage.

-If you have an irrevocable beneficiary, the life insurance company will require you to get consent from the existing beneficiary before making the change.
+If you have an irrevocable beneficiary, the life insurance company will require consent from the current beneficiary before making the change.
 Parents often name their children or a trust as irrevocable beneficiaries.
-If your ex-spouse is an irrevocable beneficiary on your policy, they have to give permission for you to change the designation.
+If your ex-spouse is an irrevocable beneficiary, they must give permission for the change.

 When You Should Have Life Insurance on an Ex-Spouse

-If you rely on your ex-spouse for financial support, you should consider keeping life insurance on your ex-spouse.
+If you rely on your ex-spouse for financial support, consider keeping life insurance on them.
+Here are a few scenarios where keeping life insurance on a former spouse may make sense.

 shakingHands icon